arneyjfs/snakeIII/README.md

 # SnakeIII

 A micropython version of the classic retro game 'SnakeII' available on some nokia mobile phones c.
 2000.
-This version is designed to be run on the Raspberry Pi Pico Microcontroller, and a display baseed on the GC9A01 chip.
+This version is designed to be run on the Raspberry Pi Pico Microcontroller, and a display based on the GC9A01 chip.

 ## Setup